ejuPhd/arabic-flashcards/README.md

 License:

 MIT License
-Copyright (c) 2025 Dr. Earnest J. Ujaama
+Copyright (c) 2025 Dr. Earnest J. Ujaama.
 Permission is hereby granted, free of charge, to any person obtaining a copy...

 Acknowledgments: